Farama-Foundation/PettingZoo/docs/classic.md

 The action space is encoded as `0` for "Call", `1` for "Raise", `2` for "Fold", and `3` for "Check".

-#### Legal Moves

-The legal moves available for each agent, found in `env.infos`, are updated after each step.

 #### Rewards

 | Winner        | Loser         |
 | :-----------: | ------------- |
 | +raised chips | -raised chips |

+#### Legal Moves

+The legal moves available for each agent, found in `env.infos[agent]['legal_moves']`, are updated after each step.
+Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents

 ### Mahjong